noamross/jekyll-site/_posts/2013-05-02-improved-r-profiling-summaries.md

     Percent of run time represented: 73.8 %

-Note that the "Parent Call" at the bottom shows some functions which RStudio wrapped my code it.
+Note that the "Parent Call" at the bottom shows some functions which RStudio wrapped my code in.
 Also, I chose only to display the top 10 time-consuming calls, but `proftable` told me that those 10 calls represent 73.8% of the run time.
 I find this display a lot more intuitive than `summaryRprof()`